SKAL International Tokyo

 ARTICLE 3 ANNUAL SUBSCRIPTIONS

-￥100,000 per annum which includes expenses for monthly meetings and other expenses as defined in ARTICLE 19 of the Statutes.
-Cancellation Fee of ￥5,000 for late cancellation received after 3:00PM of the Friday prior to the normal meeting or No-shows.
+¥100,000 per annum, which includes expenses for monthly meetings and other expenses.
+Cancellation Fee of ¥5,000 for late cancellation received after 3:00pm of the Friday prior to the normal meeting or No-shows.

-New members who are admitted after February 1 will be charged on a pro-rated calendar (monthly) bases.
+New members who are admitted after February 1 will be charged on a pro-rated calendar (monthly) basis.

-A refund of 50% of the subscription may be allow in the case of withdrawal of membership before June 30.
+A refund of 50% of the subscription may be allowed in the case of withdrawal of membership before June 30.

 ARTICLE 4 COMMITTEE MEMBERS

-There shall be elected four (4) Committee Members-at-large besides President, Immediate-Past President, Senior Vice-President and Secretary-Treasurer.
-The committee Members-at-large shall be responsible for membership matters, programming, public relations and such other specific matters as directed by President.
+There shall be four (5) elected Committee Members-at-large, besides the President, One or Two Vice President, Immediate-Past President, and Secretary-Treasurer.
+The Committee Members-at-large shall be responsible for membership matters, public relations, venue, website (www.SKALTOKYO.com) and such other specific matters as directed by President.